itublockchain/mamutiki-back/README.md

      - select network as "custom" and then press enter.
      - after that, movement cli will request rest url, write the url which you want to use. we recommend using bardock testnet for testing. `https://aptos.testnet.bardock.movementlabs.xyz/v1`
-     - then you will get private key, public key, account address in both .movement folder, please change network from "Custom" to "Testnet".
+     - then you will get private key, public key, account address in both .movement folder, please rename network from "Custom" to "Testnet".

      ***